 Always check with your subjects ahead of time to determine what their ideal relaxation environment is.
 Describing some kind of scene from nature works well.

 As part of the pre-work of this phase, you’ll also want to work with your subject beforehand to determine the goal for the session (i.e. what problem they came to work through).
 Working with your subject to create hypnotic suggestions is a wonderful way to set yourself up for success.

+This step of the process is where you will use your vivid imagination.
 Stimulating your subject’s imagination is as easy as describing the environment you’ve chosen together.

 You’ll want to be vague about the environment, supplying only general detail that would be there and letting your subject fill in the landscape for themselves.

 You’ll then repeat your hypnotic suggestions over and over because repetition is necessary to associate the change.